-If you rent cars at U.S. destinations with any frequency, you probably know the drill when it comes to insuring your rental.
-Much or all of the coverage you need is available through either the insurance on a car you own or as a no-cost extra with the credit card you use to cover the rental.
+If you rent cars in the U.S. with any frequency, you probably know the drill when it comes to insuring your rental.
+Most or all of the coverage you need is available through either the insurance on a car you own or as a no-cost extra with the credit card you use to cover the rental.

 Those coverages also apply widely to car rentals in Europe.
 However, as with just about everything else abroad, certain nuances and exceptions apply, and it's wise to read up on them before you're standing, under-informed and likely jetlagged, at that foreign rental counter.

 Here's what you need to know about renting across the pond:

 1. Liability coverage is included in your rental fee

 Within most of Europe — and certainly within the European Union — your car-rental fee must include adequate liability coverage.
 You may use this type of coverage if the car is damaged or you cause harm to someone on the road.
 The agent may pitch you an upgrade for more liability insurance, but most experts feel you can safely forgo that extra coverage.